dvargas42/mars_exploration/README.md

 ## 🚀 Technologies

-Technologies that I used to develop this api
+Technologies that I used to develop this app

 - [React](https://reactjs.org/)